theritikchoure/dsa-typescript/README.md

  └────────────────────────►
               n
 ```
+* This figure is taken from [Complexit Analysis by @Spring1843](https://github.com/spring1843/go-dsa/blob/main/complexity.md)

 To understand the big O notation, let us focus on time complexity and specifically examine the O(n) diagram.
 This diagram depicts a decline in algorithm performance as the input size increases.
 In contrast, the O(1) diagram represents an algorithm that consistently performs in constant time, with input size having no impact on its efficiency.
 Consequently, the latter algorithm generally outperforms the former.